Freelancer vs Contractor: does it matter?

 Yes, but not how you think.

 The distinction between a freelancer vs contractor is purely one of colloquial usage; there is no legal distinction between the two.
-Employers do, however, get legal trouble when they classify a worker that should be an employee as a contractor.
+Employers do, however, get legal trouble when they classify a worker who should be an employee as a contractor.

 Employee vs Freelancer/Contractor